Children Hit By Cars

-Kids Keep Getting Hit by Cars
+Kids Getting Hit By Cars

 Getting hit by a car is one of the leading causes of death for children.
 Kids do not always have the necessary skills for safely navigating busy streets like adults.
 They tend to get easily distracted and pay less attention to the environment around them.
 They are more likely to sustain fatal injuries when they get hit by a car because of their size.

 A child getting hit by a car is a nightmare no parent wants to ever experience.
 Call (832) 463-1003 to speak to a lawyer.
+To learn more about children hit by cars law talk to an experienced attorney.

 Annually, almost 400 children aged 15 and under are killed after getting hit by a vehicle according to Parents.com.
 Additionally, every year 1,700 children under the age of 16 are killed in car crushes and 240,000 get injured.